Scramble Header Logo

 If we had to choose just two torches (a main + backup) for year-round use, we'd go with Petzl's Actik Core with the e+Lite emergency headlamp as backup.
 Both are superb performers, both natively use lithium-based batteries; the rechargeable Actik can be topped up and the e+Lite's CR2032s weigh almost nothing (so plenty of spares won't weigh you down or fill your pack).

 Being a "fear the worst, hope for the best" kind of person, I would still like an additional (third) torch for multi-week treks.
-In this regard, a case can be made for both the iProtec 100 (or a similarly reliable lightweight single AA battery narrow beam torch) and the Petzl Tikkina (especially now they're "Hybrid" and will accept the Core battery from the Actik should it fail).
-However, if ones budget allows the supplemental combo of the Manker E02 and the Rovyvon A1X is a great replacement for the iProtec and bridges the gap between it and the Tikkina.
+In this regard, a case can be made for both the Lumintop Tool AA and the Petzl Tikkina (especially now they're "Hybrid" and will accept the Core battery from the Actik should it fail).
+However, if ones budget allows, the supplemental combo of the Manker E02 and the Rovyvon A1X is an interesting double-headed alternative to the Tool AA and bridges the gap between it and the Tikkina.

 I think the choice comes down to how much night-trekking you expect to do.
 If you want an additional backup for the Actik to cover its ability to light the way through treacherous terrain, then the torches in RovyVon's Aurora 1 series serve that purpose.
 If you want a more all-round backup and feel the e+Lite is more of a last resort, then either an empty Tikkina (at 49g) or the Manker E02 would fit the bill.